-For me, this is the most obvious reason to move away from anchor text strategies.
 Have you ever published on the web?
 Written a blog?
 Posted on social media?
 Contributed to a forum?
 Not for SEO purposes, but to genuinely contribute?

 People who are going to naturally link to your business are not going to use anchor text.
 Unless, of course, it’s your SEO agency using their blog network.

 Log into Google Analytics or your platform of choice and take a look at your organic traffic from Google and the revenue/leads it drives.
 Could your business honestly survive if that was to disappear overnight?
 That is the stark reality of focussing your strategy on anchor text.